Jake-Schaefer-Code/Chess/README.md

 **How is AI implemented?**

-The player plays against an complex A.I., the difficulty of which is determined by its training on the Chess.com games of one of our team members.
+The player plays against a basic A.I.
+A complex version is yet to be added.

 ------------